IanReid/ABFGP/abfgp-2.f/README.txt

     scaffold_7      GenomeThreader  UGintron        265660  265725  .       -       .
 UniGene isotig06737
     scaffold_7      GenomeThreader  UGintron        267287  267338  .       -       .
 UniGene isotig06737

-As you can see, all coordinates refer to the absolute locus of the in informant gene locus.
+As you can see, all coordinates refer to the absolute locus of the informant gene locus.
 Provide only like this; ABFGP does the math to recalculate towards the provided slice of genomic DNA.
 For unigenes and genes, it is not required to provide GFF for its introns.
 NOTE: Use the literal GFF gclass 'gene_id' for gene models (or adjust GFF_GENE_GCLASS settings/gff/currentannotation.py).